Byala Reka, Shumen Province

 Byala Reka (Бяла река) is a village in the municipality of Varbitsa, located in the Shumen Province of northeastern Bulgaria.
 The village covers an area of 65.85 km2 and is located 283.452 km from Sofia.
 As of 2007, the village had a population of 1167 people.
+The name (Byala Reka means "White river") origins from it`s old name "Akdere" ("White river" in Turkish).
+The religion of the local people is Islam.
+There are 2 mosques in the village.